Obbaron/dotfiles-et-al/README.md

 - **Commands:** `creates`/`unless` guards make guarded commands no-ops once satisfied.
 - **Config:** a valid per-machine config is never overwritten; a broken one is refused, not clobbered.

-The guiding rule throughout: **never silently destroy user data, and never silently ignore an error.**
+The governing principle is simple: **Never silently destroy user data.
+Never silently ignore failure.
+If something looks dangerous, stop and complain instead.**

 ---